Self Employed Women's Association: Economic tools

 SEWA established its own bank in 1974 called the Shri Mahila Sewa Sahakari Bank, or SEWA Cooperative Bank, as a way to circumvent corrupt banks, moneylenders, and other middlemen.
 Everything about the bank is determined by SEWA members—the bankers and board members are organization members, the loan rates are set by members, the funds are entirely from members.
 SEWA Bank's philosophy is centered around saving and entrepreneurship, especially considering SEWA members have stock in the bank.
 SEWA gives microcredit, or microfinance, to members through its bank, which is considered by many to increase micro and macro productivity by lending to individuals to pursue a business, finance a home, and various other ways to establish one's self.
 Women have become a central demographic within microfinance because they are understood to be the most socially vulnerable population within poverty-stricken communities and also tend to generate wealth for the whole family rather than as an individual.

 A large body of literature exists that critiques the merits of microcredit.
 Many (Keating, Rasmussen, Rishi 2015) argue that microcredits are indeed effective in bringing women into a liberated economy; however, the capitalist system women are introduced to is deeply violent and institutionally sexist.
-Mahajan (2005) argues that microcredit does nothing to promote economic growth for a nation as a whole for reasons that Surowiecki (2008) such as microloans stifling innovation and prohibiting job production—in otherwords stagnating business growth at "micro" level instead of "small" business level.
+Mahajan (2005) argues that microcredit does nothing to promote economic growth for a nation as a whole for reasons that Surowiecki (2008) such as microloans stifling innovation and prohibiting job production—in other words stagnating business growth at "micro" level instead of "small" business level.
 Often, microloans simply have a crippling effect on the individual.
 A study by Jahiruddin (2011) of Bangladeshi microloan benefactors found that the poorest entrepreneurs (i.e. women) tend to be the most susceptible to business failure and increased debt because they have fewer resources as a safety net.
 The same study also found that entrepreneurs who reported worsening poverty also are the most dependent on microloans.

 Research specific to SEWA Bank complicates the above narrative.
 A 1999 study by Chen and Snodgrass found that SEWA members using the microloan program experienced an increase in income and could more easily find gainful employment.
 Another study by Bhatt and Bhatt (2016) found that women in the program also find more self-esteem and confidence to conduct business.
 One reason for these differing experiences could be that SEWA provides both monetary support and financial guidance that other microloan programs do not.
 These individual experiences, however, do not speak to the deleterious macroeconomic implications of microloans.

 Other economic tools used by SEWA include guidance in savings, insurance, housing, social security, pensions, fundamentals of personal finance, and counseling.